-Results 1–10 of 11 for "Guidelines"X related to "Committee on Disability Issues in..."
-Refine Your Search Refine Your Search TopicDisability (3)Therapy (3)Ethics (2)Education (1)Lesbian, gay, bisexual, transgender (1) 2 more... [+] Sexuality (1)Testing issues (1)Hide detailsDocument TypeGuidelinesXYear2013 (2)2011 (2)Author/ContributorCommittee on Disability Issues in Psychology (1) Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for the Practice of TelepsychologyThe practice of telepsychology involves consideration of legal requirements, ethical standards, telecommunication technologies, intra- and interagency policies, and other external constraints, as well as the demands of the particular professional context.
+Results 1–10 of 12 for "Guidelines"X related to "Committee on Disability Issues in..."
+Refine Your Search Refine Your Search TopicDisability (3)Therapy (3)Ethics (2)Education (1)Lesbian, gay, bisexual, transgender (1) 1 more... [+] Testing issues (1)Hide detailsDocument TypeGuidelinesXYear2013 (2)2011 (2)Author/ContributorCommittee on Disability Issues in Psychology (1) Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for the Practice of TelepsychologyThe practice of telepsychology involves consideration of legal requirements, ethical standards, telecommunication technologies, intra- and interagency policies, and other external constraints, as well as the demands of the particular professional context.
 In some situations, one set of considerations may suggest a different course of action than another, and it is the responsibility of the psychologist to balance them appropriately.
 These guidelines aim to assist psychologists in making such decisions.Guidelines (July 2013)2.Guidelines and Principles for Accreditation (G&P) RoadmapThe Commission of Accreditation is conducting a survey for public comments regarding training at the doctoral, internship, and postdoctoral level.Guidelines 3.Guidelines for Psychological Practice in Health Care Delivery SystemsThese guidelines are intended to assist psychologists, other health care providers, administrators in health care delivery systems and the public to conceptualize the roles and responsibilities of psychologists in these diverse contexts.Guidelines (January 2013)4.Guidelines for APA Conference SpeakersAnnual Convention conference speakers are encouraged to make considerations for all members of the audience, including persons who are blind or visually impaired, deaf or hard of hearing, or with mobility impairments.
 Attendees may make additional arrangements with the resource room for persons with disabilities during convention.Guidelines 5.Guidelines for Assessment of and Intervention with Persons with DisabilitiesGuidelines to help psychologists conceptualize and implement more effective, fair and ethical psychological assessments and interventions with persons with disabilities by making their practices more accessible and disability-sensitive, enhancing their working relationships with clients with disabilities, and more.
 Adopted by APA Council of Representatives on February 18, 2011.Guidelines (January 2011)6.Guidelines for Nonhandicapping Language in APA JournalsThe use of certain words or phrases can express gender, ethnic, or racial bias either intentionally or unintentionally.
-This page provides guidelines on avoiding bias in language.Guidelines 7.FAQ/Finding Information About Psychological TestsAPA Science Directorate answers hundreds of calls and emails each year from persons trying to find the right psychological tests.Guidelines 8.Guidelines for the Sale of Labels for Graduate Departments of PsychologyAvailable mailing label selections include: U.S. only (Canadian departments excluded), doctoral or master's departments only, type of department (e.g., Professional, Educational, School, Counseling, etc.), states identified by requester, and departments with APA-accredited programs in Clinical, Counseling, School, or Combined.Guidelines 9.Guidelines for the Sale of Labels for Undergraduate Departments of PsychologyLabels are available for 4-year schools only no graduate departments, 4-year schools with graduate departments and 2-year schools.Guidelines 10.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.Guidelines Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Guidelines"X related to "Committee on Disability Issues in..."
+This page provides guidelines on avoiding bias in language.Guidelines 7.FAQ/Finding Information About Psychological TestsAPA Science Directorate answers hundreds of calls and emails each year from persons trying to find the right psychological tests.Guidelines 8.Guidelines for the Sale of Labels for Graduate Departments of PsychologyAvailable mailing label selections include: U.S. only (Canadian departments excluded), doctoral or master's departments only, type of department (e.g., Professional, Educational, School, Counseling, etc.), states identified by requester, and departments with APA-accredited programs in Clinical, Counseling, School, or Combined.Guidelines 9.Guidelines for the Sale of Labels for Undergraduate Departments of PsychologyLabels are available for 4-year schools only no graduate departments, 4-year schools with graduate departments and 2-year schools.Guidelines 10.Implementing Regulations Frequently Used in Program ReviewRegulations used for doctoral, internships and postdoctoral programs are reviewed along with the guidelines and principles for accreditation.Guidelines Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Guidelines"X related to "Committee on Disability Issues in..."